Contact Us

 5. Allow data, intellectual property, or files to be unprotected from loss, theft or significant damage.

+6. Allow improper usage of member-owners’ and customers’ personal information.
 7. Allow purchasing that is uncontrolled or subject to conflicts of interest.
+8. Allow lack of due diligence in contracts.

 9. Allow damage to the Cooperative’s public image.

-Policy Title: B4 – Membership Rights and Responsibilities
+Policy Title: B4 – Membership Rights and Responsibilities Last Revised: November 28, 2022

 The General Manager must not allow member-owners to be uninformed or misinformed of their rights and responsibilities.